 The judicial system was reformed with local courts dealing with minor offences and district courts dealing with more serious crimes.

 Censorship reforms were introduced with new more relaxed guidelines being introduced.

 Alexander II’s son and heir, Nicholas, died from meningitis.
-His second son, Alexander became heir.
+His second son, Alexander became heir to Tsarist Russia.